-An interministerial working group has been set up for continuous collaboration between the ministries involved.
+An interministerial working group with several annual meetings has been set up for continuous collaboration between the ministries involved.
 Each ministry has appointed a dedicated member to the working group, which has built up knowledge about the underlying concepts and principles of the Green Bond and can communicate effectively within the respective organisation.
 The interministerial working group ensures the traceability of decisions taken regarding project evaluation, selection and monitoring by documenting each meeting in a dedicated written paper.

 A coordination group ensures quality control and selects the projects and expenditures based on the proposals from the ministries.
 The coordination group makes a decision based on a structured project summary which is prepared by the proposing ministry.
 This determines both whether a project and which share of the actual expenditure is eligible for a given year (the "Eligible Expenditure").
+The final decision on the projects included in the respective Green Bond is made by the Ministry of Finance.

-Decisions regarding the Eligible Expenditure are documented in an Excel document and project documentation sheets that are stored on a central online platform to which all representatives of ministries have full access.
+Decisions regarding the Eligible Expenditure are documented in an Excel document and project documentation sheets that are stored on a central online platform to which all representatives of all ministries have full access.
 The results of coordination group discussions are presented in a final presentation to the interministerial working group, in which any decisions that have relevance for all members of the group are incorporated.
 Individual discussions regarding project eligibility are documented in bilateral emails.

 have been ratified in Germany.
-Country specific information for Germany on the ratification of international human rights treaties, reporting cycles and all related documentation are available here.
+Country specific information for Germany on the ratification of international human rights treaties, reporting cycles and all related documentations are available here.
 In addition, the UN Human Rights Council Universal Periodic Review for Germany is available here.

-16 On 21 December 2016, the Federal Cabinet adopted the National Action Plan for Business and Human Rights (NAP), which is based on the United Nations Guiding Principles that were approved in 2011.
+17 On 21 December 2016, the Federal Cabinet adopted the National Action Plan for Business and Human Rights (NAP), which is based on the United Nations Guiding Principles that were approved in 2011.